 Kevin Kelly on the co-evolution of humans and technology: From a talk he gave in the Fall of 2010 at the Carnegie Foundation.
 Has he been reading Cybernetics?

 Web 2.0: The Machine is Using Us: This is a classic Michael Wesch video .
 I like how it uses Web 2.0 to demonstrate what Web 2.0 is.
-Over four years old now and still fresh and relevant.
+Over eight years old now and still fresh and relevant.
 A classic.

 A Vision of Students Today: Another, more controversial, video by Michael Wesch which is the result of polling and work done with one of his classes at Kansas State University.

 Sir Ken Robinson talks about education reform in this illustrated video.

 Sir Ken Robinson also gave two TEDtalks on the problems of education.

 Steven Johnson discusses where innovation comes from in this short illustration.
 It comes from a fusion of collaboration and long-term hunches.
 Think about how New Media facilitates that.